 During this session we will talk about your concerns and the goals you want to achieve.

-If you two go along well - and that is a mutual decision - we will continue with regular coaching sessions.
-These sessions are, based on your need an other circumstances once or at times twice per month; only in exceptional circumstances do we agree to weekly sessions.
-Each coaching session will last about 45 minutes, with a grace period of 15 minutes.
+When we get along well – and that is a mutual decision – we will continue with regular coaching sessions.
+These sessions are, based on your need and circumstances once a week or bi-weekly.
+Each coaching session will last about 1 hour.
 Coaching sessions will be conducted via video chat or by telephone.

 Face-to-face coaching sessions